MS in Clinical and Translational Therapeutics

 Admission Requirements

-• One letter of recommendation from a faculty or health professional knowledgeable of the student, and which addresses the MS in Clinical and Translational Therapeutics program.
+• One letter of recommendation from a faculty member or health professional familiar with your academic or clinical potential, and specifically addressing your fit for the MS in Clinical and Translational Therapeutics program

-• One (1) page (minimum 500 word) Personal Statement highlighting why you are interested in our program and which concentration you are interested in.
+• Personal Statement (minimum 500 words).
+Describe your interest in the program and indicate which concentration you are interested in.

 Application Steps